-What type of data, and where do we get it from
+What type of data, and where does it come from

-DevicePilot is an engine for understanding your connected devices.
-To do that, we can ingest different sources of data from your infrastructure:
+DevicePilot is an engine for understanding, monitoring and managing your connected devices.
+To do that, it can ingest different sources of data from your infrastructure:

-This is our primary data source - the stream of sensor measurements from the IoT device.
-I.e. temperature, voltage.
+This is the primary data source - the stream of sensor measurements from the IoT device, i.e. temperature, voltage.
 This might include less frequently changing data like firmware revision or settings.

 This might come from an MQTT broker, such as AWS IoT, but you can also POST it to us.
 See Getting your data into DevicePilot for the specifics.

 This is the static or slow changing descriptors of the device i.e. postcode, customer name.
 This data may or may not be reported by the device - often it's only stored in the cloud.